chrisdothtml/node-etml/README.md

 node-etml
 ===

+> A preprocessor that enhances HTML

 This is a module that allows for etml usage within node.
 For etml docs, please visit the [API repo](https://github.com/chrisdothtml/etml-api).
+To report an issue/suggestion, please do it [here](https://github.com/chrisdothtml/etml-api/issues).

-Installation
+## Installation
-===

 ```
 npm install node-etml
 ```

-Usage
+## Usage
-===

 Including the module